The Ultimate Ignition Poker Review

 Parting shots on promotions

 As you see, the promotion section could use some work as Ignition Poker matures.
-Or maybe it doesn’t.
+Or maybe it doesn’t need it.

 They increased the bonus cap 10 times to $1,000, which was a nice touch and done very quickly after player feedback.